IlEvelynIl/BO1-AntiCheat/README.md

 - Searches for known stealth patches injected into the game.
 - Checks the integrity of all community leaderboard mods.

+## Why did my antivirus block the download?
+This is likely due to Windows Defender's sensitivity to programs without a signature.
+Rest assured, there's nothing harmful in the tool, hence why its open source.
+If you want to verify that, you can build it from source, its virtually the same thing, just missing proper verification values.
+However, without those verification values, the build can't be verified that its not modified further.

 ## People who helped
 - [lveez](https://github.com/lveez) - Verification method so that the program can be open source.